 Step 1: Figure Out What You Need

 First, think about what you need your US account for: Will you mainly use it for travel, property, or business?
 How often will you need to get to your money in the US?
 Do you want it to connect with your Canadian accounts?
 Your answers will help you pick the right bank and account type.
-For tailored advice on your specific situation, our us-canada cross border tax accountants can help.
+Check the best US banks for Canadians before anything.

 Step 2: Requirements for Opening a US Bank Account